Our Programs are now open for member registration.

 We're so glad you're a part of our Y family.
 Thank you for your gift!

-We asked two YMCA employees to share why they choose to give.
+We asked some YMCA employees to share why they choose to give.

 Christopher Batdorf currently works part-time at Don Wheaton Family YMCA in Edmonton, and he gives a portion of his paycheque to YMCA Giving.
 Find out why: